biocore/qiime/doc/scripts/transform_coordinate_matrices.rst

 	-r, `-`-random_trials
 		Number of random permutations of matrix2 to perform.  [default: (no Monte Carlo analysis performed)] -d, `-`-num_dimensions
-		Number of dimensions to include in output matrices [default: Consider all dimensions] -s, `-`-sample_id_map_fp
+		Number of dimensions to include in output matrices [default: 3] -s, `-`-sample_id_map_fp
 		Map of original sample ids to new sample ids [default: None] `-`-store_trial_details